-In 2010 our owners developed an obsession with whiskey, handcrafted cocktails and their relationship with bitters.
-This obsession lead them to begin experimenting with making their own bitters, in the basement of their home - dubbed the "bitters lab".
-After many years testing and perfecting their recipes they decided it was time to share their bitters with the community.
+In 2010 Bitters Lab creator, Andrea, developed an obsession with whiskey, handcrafted cocktails and their relationship with bitters.
+This obsession lead her to begin experimenting with making her own bitters, in the basement of her home, which was eventually dubbed the "bitters lab" by friends.
+After many years testing and perfecting her recipes she decided it was time to share her bitters with the community.

-Over the course of the season, they found that people not only loved the desserts they were selling, but everyone kept wondering when they were going to sell their bitters.
-So in 2015 they decided to launch Utah's first premium cocktail bitters company, they closed Bittersweet, and re-opened as Bitters Lab.
+Over the course of the season, she found that people not only loved the desserts they were selling, but everyone kept wondering when she was going to sell her bitters.
+So in 2015 she decided to launch Utah's first premium cocktail bitters company, she closed Bittersweet, and re-opened as Bitters Lab.

 What are Bitters anyway?